jasonkamin/OverlapTool/README.md

 This tool calculates trigger overlaps (and PD overlaps) for a CMS triggering emulator.

+*note: this currently requires that you have the triggers ordered by Primary Dataset.
+To be remedied in the future!*

 To run it, you'll need a text file with triggers, prescales, and PDs in it. see ExampleInputFile.txt